shilok09/feat-pdf-gen/API_USAGE.md

 - All fields are required unless specified otherwise
 - `items` array must contain at least one item
 - All URLs in `images` must be valid HTTP/HTTPS URLs
+- `version` (optional): Version of the offer (e.g., "v1.0", "v2.0") - Defaults to "v1.0" if not specified
+- `OfferLanguage` (optional): "English" or "Polish" - Defaults to "English" if not specified

 ### Validation Rules
 - **Email fields**: Must be valid email format